How to Correct an E-file Rejection

-While hearing that your return has been "rejected" can sound a bit nerve-racking the procedure for correcting and returning it is often not that difficult at all.
+While an e-file rejection message can sound a bit nerve-racking the procedure for correcting and returning it is often not that difficult at all.
 In fact, depending on the type of error and if it is a minor problem, you may be able to resubmit in a matter of minutes.

 Taxpayers are provided 10 days (calendar not work week) to correct rejected returns.
 If you are concerned about a notice received close to or after April 15th, do not worry.
-The IRS allows you until April 20th to correct a rejected return and resubmit it electronically.
+The IRS allows you until April 20th to correct an e-file rejection and resubmit it electronically.

 Here is the procedure for correcting your e-file in case it is rejected: